Applying for Marriage Licenses

 Cost of License

-As of March 1, 2021, the filing fee in Belmont is $50.00.
-This fee includes the intention filing fee ($30) and one Certified Copy of the Marriage Certificate ($20).
-The applicants must include a mailing address for the certificate when they file their intentions.
+The filing fee in Belmont is $50.00, which includes the intention filing fee ($30) and one Certified Copy of the Marriage Certificate ($20).
+The Town Clerk's office staff will ask for a mailing address to send the certificate when the couple file their intentions.

 This fee is payable at the time the intention is filed; cash or check payable to the Town of Belmont are acceptable forms of payment.